marcolucc/Physics-aware-Honeynet/README.md

 - OpenVPN client

-#### Python
+1. **Python**
     1.  **Update package manager:**  Update your package manager by running the command: ` sudo apt update `

     2.  **Install Python versions:**  Install both versions of Python by running their respective commands:

         -   For Python 3.7:  `sudo apt install python3.7`
         -   For Python 2.7:  `sudo apt install python2.7`
     3.  **Install pip:**  Install pip for both versions of Python by running their respective commands:

         -   For Python 3.7:  `sudo apt install python3-pip`
         -   For Python 2.7:  `sudo apt install python-pip`

     4. **Check if everything is installed correctly** by running the following commands:

         1.  **Check Python versions:**  Check the installed versions of Python by running their respective commands:

             -   For Python 3.7:  `python3.7 --version`
             -   For Python 2.7:  `python2.7 --version`
         2.  **Check pip versions:**  Check the installed versions of pip by running their respective commands:

             -   For pip3:  `pip3 --version`
             -   For pip2:  `pip2 --version`

+2. **Python Libraries**

 ## Usage

 To use the source code and attack files in this repository, follow these steps: